We adore Mexico. Just look at how much we’ve written about it!

 Playa de los Muertos (Los Muertos Beach) is the main and most popular beach in PV.
 For people watching, it can’t be beat!

 It’s lined with many beach bars, beach clubs and restaurants, so it’s easy to find a beach chair under an umbrella.
-(If you buy lunch or drinks, you usually don’t have to pay – and you can hang out for a while.)
+(If you buy lunch or drinks, you usually don’t have to pay to stay – and you can hang out for a while.)

 Another one of the best beaches in the PV area is Playa Flamingos, which stretches for eight miles along the coast of Nuevo Vallarta.